mayalino-1836927/assignment1protests/README.md

 The analysis
 - What parts of this analysis did you find challenging?

-I found it challengin to work with the data frames in R;
+I found it challenging to work with the data frames in R;
 - What types of analysis do you wish you were able to do with the dataset, but currently don't have the technical skills to do?

 I wish I could have